KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/yahweh-layer-mapping.md

 **Three readings, one resolution:**

 1. **Developmental** — Same source, increasingly accurate perception.
 Insufficient: does not explain direct contradictions within the OT composite itself.
 2. **Monovalent Sophic** — YHWH univocally L₄ DL; inverse attributions are misreadings.
-Rejected: the inverse attributions are real material, not interpretive errors.
+Insufficient: the inverse attributions are real material in the text, not interpretive errors.
 3. **Monovalent Demiurgic** — YHWH univocally IL₄ IDL; centropic attributions are obscuring overlay.
-Rejected: the centropic attributions are real structural material, and the monovalent IL₄ reading makes Source parasitic.
+Insufficient: the centropic attributions are real structural material, and the monovalent IL₄ reading makes Source parasitic.

 **Resolution:** Attributional analysis by layer.
-The YHWH figure is a composite of L₄ DL operative function (the figure's actual structural source), IL₄ IDL redactor impositions (inverse material attributed to the figure by tradition-keepers consolidating institutional power), L₀ substrate language (bifurcal articulation layered into certain passages), and cultural elevation to L₅ / L₀ (inflationary attribution beyond operative function, following the same pattern affecting Allah, Ahura Mazda, Shiva, and similar monotheistic sovereigns).
+The YHWH figure is a composite of L₄ DL operative function (the figure's actual structural source), IL₄ IDL impositions (inverse material present in the text, however it entered — original conflation, deliberate construction, or subsequent redaction), L₀ substrate language (bifurcal articulation layered into certain passages), and cultural elevation to L₅ / L₀ (inflationary attribution beyond operative function, following the same pattern affecting Allah, Ahura Mazda, Shiva, and similar monotheistic sovereigns).

 The NT separates what the OT conflated, displacing the IL₄ IDL attributions in favor of the L₄ DL material and supernal-layer attributions.
 Whether the NT Father is read as L₅ Theon or L₀ Aion, the structural substance is the same: centropic manifestation displacing inverse binding, love-as-integration displacing fear-as-compliance.